catherinebrewer/blog/index.md

-**welcome to my blog**
+## **welcome to my blog**

-this is the index. in the future it'll have nice links and look good. for now it's empty.
+this is the index. in the future it'll have nice links and look good, but for now it's empty.